-To test the recovery plan, click Test on the plan in SRM:
+To test the recovery plan, click Test on the plan in SRM.

 Unlike with active/passive storage the "Replicate recent changes to the recovery site" does not have any effect with stretched storage as the data is always in sync.
-Though if this recovery plan has SRM protection groups in it that do include datastores protected via asynchronous replication it is applicable.
-For a purely stretched recovery plan though, it does not need to be selected (though it does not harm being enabled).
+Though if this recovery plan has SRM protection groups in it that do include datastores protected via asynchronous replication, it is applicable.
+For a purely stretched recovery plan though, it does not need to be selected (though it does no harm being enabled).

-The test recovery process will create a copy of all of the volumes in the recovery plan with a prefix of the pod name and a suffix of "-puresra-testFailover":
+The test recovery process will create a copy of all of the volumes in the recovery plan with a prefix of the pod name and a suffix of "-puresra-testFailover".

 The datastores will be mounted and resignatured with the prefix of "snap-XXXXXXXX-" in the name.
 This can be automatically in the SRM advanced settings discussed here Site Recovery Manager Advanced Options.

-Verify the recovery plan result:
+Verify the recovery plan result.

-When done, click Cleanup in SRM:
+When done, click Cleanup in SRM.

-The VMs and corresponding datastores will be removed and the volumes will be destroyed and eradicated on the FlashArray:
+The VMs and corresponding datastores will be removed and the volumes will be destroyed and eradicated on the FlashArray.